The truth does not cease to exist when it is forgotten.

 4. Life’s storms can be a great source of strength.

 Hard times are like strong storms that blow against you.
-And it’s not just that these storms hold you back from places you might otherwise go.
-They also tear away from you all but the essential parts of your ego that cannot be torn, so that afterward you see yourself as you really are, and not merely as you might like to be.
+And it’s not just that these storms hold you back from places you are trying to go.
+They also tear away from you all but the essential parts of your ego that cannot be torn, so that you are left only with the foundation of who you really are.

 Ultimately, you realize you are here to endure these storms, to sacrifice your time and risk your heart.
 You are here to be bruised by life.
 And when it happens that you are hurt, or betrayed, or rejected, let yourself sit quietly with your eyes closed and remember all the good times you had, and all the sweetness you tasted, and everything you learned.
 Tell yourself how amazing it was to live, and then open your eyes and live some more.